JankariTech/blog/src/assets/RestApi/rest-api.md

 - **Representations**: Resources are represented in a format easily understood by both client and server, commonly JSON (JavaScript Object Notation) or XML (eXtensible Markup Language).

 ## Understanding Endpoints in REST API
 Endpoints are the points of interaction between the client and the server in a RESTful API.
-Each endpoint is associated with a specific URI where an API can be accessed, and it defines a specific URI at which the resource can be accessed or manipulated.
+Each endpoint is associated with a specific URI through which an API is accessed, and it defines a specific URI at which the resource can be accessed or manipulated.
 Endpoints are crucial for REST APIs as they provide a structured and standardized way for clients to interact with the API's resources.

 ### Characteristics of Endpoints
 **- URI Structure:** Endpoints are defined by their URI structure, which typically includes the base URI of the API and the path to the resource.